walterxie/MEP-tutorial/README.md

 <figure>
 	<a name="fig:Tracer2"></a>
 	<img style="width:80.0%;" src="figures/Tracer2.png" alt="Tracer2">
-	<figcaption>Figure 12: A screenshot of Tracer for longer chain length.</figcaption>
+	<figcaption>Figure 12: A screenshot of Tracer for a long chain length.</figcaption>
 </figure>
 <br>

-We have chosen options that produce 12000 samples and with an ESS of about `239` there is still auto-correlation between the samples but `>239` effectively independent samples will now provide a very good estimate of the posterior distribution.
+We have chosen options that produce 12000 samples and with an ESS of about `253` there is still auto-correlation between the samples but `>200` effectively independent samples will now provide a very good estimate of the posterior distribution.
 There are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and there are no significant long range fluctuations in the trace which